UpadhyayAshmita/Mathematical_foundation_of_machine_learning/projects/project.md

 25. Binding energy, 26.
 Toxicity, 27.
 Slvation, 28.
 Coil-20, 29.
 USPS
 ```

+#### Tasks
+1. After the 1-on-1 meeting with the instructor, you need to know what type of problem you are going to solve, regression or classification or clustering.
+2. Check your dataset and think about each feature.
+What if the feature is word or text?
+What if the feature is image?
+What if the feature is time series?
+3. To start the project, under your gitlab repository folder `projects`, create the following files/folders:
+   - `projects/readme.md`: A file to describe your project, your target dataset, and your plan.
+In the end, you should also put your results in this markdown file.
+   - `projects/data`: A folder to put your dataset.
+   - `projects/src`: A folder to put your code.
+The code loads the dataset, preprocesses the dataset, trains the model, and analyze the models.
+4. The project follows the following steps:

 ### Project 2
 There are some topics that we don't cover in this semester.
 You can choose one of the following topics and do a project on it.
 The requirement of this project is a little bit different since you don't work on a dataset specifically.